ioccc-src/winner/2020/ferguson1/HACKING.md

 paused.

-# Diagonal movement
+## Diagonal movement

 I said this is impractical so how could it be done?
 Well you have to decide which keys would take you up and right, up and left, down and right or down and left.
 The trouble is ncurses can't detect both right and up at the same time.
-Besides that though it would only be a matter of updating both Y and X coordinates rather than just one or the other.
+Besides that though it would only be a matter of updating both `Y` and `X` coordinates rather than just one or the other.
 That's easy enough to do.
-The only impractical part of this is deciding the keys and unfortunately rule 2b (and probably 2b) would have been broken and so have no chance of winning (now that I won it's too much effort and I've forgotten some of the stuff too to say nothing of getting the format right).
+The only impractical part of this is deciding the keys and unfortunately rule 2b (and probably 2b) would have been broken and so have no chance of winning (now that I won it's too much effort and I've forgotten most of the stuff too to say nothing of getting the format right).

-Anyway it's just a matter of updating both X and Y. But what about going through walls mode?
+Anyway it's just a matter of updating both `X` and `Y`.
+But what about going through walls mode?
 Does it matter?
 I'll let you figure it out!

+Looking back at the missing features, this is the feature I wanted more than any other.

-# Special abilities
+## Special abilities

 Could the snake jump over itself if it wanted to?
 How would this be implemented?
 The head would simply be moved one beyond but then you would have to keep track